ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_enrichment/indicator_enrichment.rst

 Multiple Enrichment Services
 """"""""""""""""""""""""""""

 When enriching multiple Indicators, you can specify multiple enrichment services from which to retrieve data.
-In this scenario, each enrichment service must be available for the type(s) of Indicator(s) you want to enrich.
+In this scenario, each enrichment service must support the types of Indicators you want to enrich.

-In the following example, the request will enrich two Address Indicators in the API user's Organization with data retrieved from Shodan and VirusTotal.
+The following request will enrich two Address Indicators in the API user's Organization with data retrieved from Shodan and VirusTotal:

 .. code::